apify/apify-docs/sources/platform/actors/running/index.md

     token: 'MY-API-TOKEN',
 });

-// Start the Google Search Scraper Actor and wait for it to finish. const actorRun = await client.actor('apify/google-search-scraper').call({
+// Start the Google Maps Scraper Actor and wait for it to finish. const actorRun = await client.actor('compass/crawler-google-places').call({
     queries: 'apify',
 });
 // Fetch scraped results from the Actor's dataset.